leg100/cloud-build-status/README.md

 Nominate a Bitbucket account for Cloud Function to authenticate with the Bitbucket API.
 This need not be the same account as that used for mirroring the repository in the previous step.

 Create an [app password](https://confluence.atlassian.com/bitbucket/app-passwords-828781300.html) for that account.

-Assign to the app password the `repository:read` scope.
+Assign it the `repository:read` scope.

 Keep a note of the username and password for later.